magicalpanda/MagicalRecord/README.md

 3. Optionally precees the *CoreData+MagicalRecord.h* import with `#define MR_SHORTHAND` to your PCH file if you want to use MagicalRecord methods without the *MR_prefix* like `findAll` instead of `MR_findAll`
 4. Start writing code!

+# Requirements

+MagicalRecord Platform Requirements:

+* iOS5.0 and newer, or Mac OS 10.7 and newer
+* ARC

+An iOS4 compatible version is available for use.
+Reference [tag 1.8.3](https://github.com/magicalpanda/MagicalRecord/tree/1.8.3).

+## Updating to 2.0

+MagicalRecord 2.0 is considered a major update since there were some class and API refactorings that will effect previous installations of MagicalRecord in your code.
+The most straight forward change is that *MagicalRecordHelpers* and *MRCoreDataAction* have both been replaced with a single class, *MagicalRecord*.

+## ARC Support

+MagicalRecord fully supports ARC out of the box, there is no configuration necessary.
+The last version to support manually managed memory is 1.8.3, and is available from the downloads page, or by switching to the 1.8.3 tag in the source.

 # Notes
 ## Third Party Blog Entries
 The following blog entries highlight how to install and use aspects of Magical Record.